DucManhPhan/DucManhPhan.github.io/_posts/2019-12-23-CyclicBarrier-in-Java's-Multithreading.md

 ## Wrapping up

+- CyclicBarrier is a tool to synchronize several threads between them, and let them continue when they reach a common point.

+- A CyclicBarrier is closed when created and will open when all the threads have reached this common point, and then will close again allowing for cyclic computations.
+It can also be reset manually, but in this case, the waiting thread on the barrier will throw a BrokenBarrierException.

+- It is also possible to set timeouts on the threads that are waiting for a barrier to open.
+So if something goes wrong in our computation, the system is not blocked, the threads can still be freed with an InterruptedException.

 - We can use CyclicBarrier wherever we want to use CountDownLatch, but the opposite is not possible because we can not reuse the latch once the count reaches to zero.

 - CyclicBarrier is useful in parallel algorithms in which a computation is decomposed into parts, and each part is handled by a separate thread.
 In such algorithm, the threads must typically rendezvous so that their partial solutions can be merged into a complete solution.
 To facilitate this, the CyclicBarrier constructor allows us to specify a Runnable object to be executed by the last thread that calls **await()** before any of the other threads are woken up and allowed to resume.
 This Runnable can provide the coordination required to assemble a solution from the threads' computations or to assign a new computation to each of the threads.